Frequently Asked Questions

 • Hardwired mirrors, once wired, are no longer eligible for refund.

 Many of our LED mirrors have their color temperature specified.
 And some makeup mirrors have adjustable or switchable color temperatures.
 For those where color temperature is not specified a reasonable guide is this: For incandescent bulbs, a color temperature of around 3,000° k is normal.
-Fluorescents and LEDs with no color temperature specification usually have color temperatures around 4,600° k.
+When no color temperature specification is stated the lighting usually has a color temperatures around 4,000° k.
 The photos below can serve as a guide.

 If you're planning for an outdoor day, the higher the color temperature the better - 5,500° k to 6,500° k.